JuLi0n21/osu-progressCLI/README.md

 - [ ] add more stuff to the beatmap helper (images maybe) if someone asks or i guess?

 ## NOTES
-- rate limite api calls incause i ever make a importer (1 every 2 seconds)
+- rate limite api calls incause i ever make a importer (1 every 2 seconds) {OFFICAL OSU API/ INTERNAL DOES NOT HAVE LIMIT}
 - change form .net 6.0 to somehting lower (to not have people install dependencys) (could nbot work cause osu tools is net6)